DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ## Restrict access to Log Assets

+The purpose of that section is to detail how to grant `ACME Admin` role members the permission to interact with ACME Log Assets (namely Log Pipelines, Log Indexes and Log Archives).
+Doing so, you ensure that:

+* `ACME Admin` members, and only them, are able to interact ACME Log Assets.
+* Neither `ACME Admin` nor `ACME User` members can interfere with assets from other teams.
+* Neither `ACME Admin` nor `ACME User` members can interfere with higher level "Admin" configuration, such as which logs flow into their assets, budget limitations or [Log Access Restriction rules](#restrict-access-to-logs).

+As a good practice for maximum granularity and easier maintainability, you should **not** grant other Roles the permission to edit the ACME Log Assets .
+Instead, consider adding (some) users from those other Roles to the `ACME Admin` role as well.

 ### Log Pipelines

 Create one [Pipeline][60] for `team:acme` Logs.
+Assign the [Write Processor][70] permission to members of `ACME Admin`, but **scope** that permission to this ACME "root" Pipeline.

 {{< img src="logs/guide/rbac/pipelines.png" alt="ACME Pipeline"  style="width:60%;">}}

-Assign the [Write Processor][70] permission to members of `ACME Admin`, but **scoped** to that ACME "root" Pipeline.
-As a good practice for maximum granularity and easier maintenance, you should **not** grant other Roles the permission to edit the ACME Pipeline.
-Instead, consider adding (some) users from those other Roles to the `ACME Admin` Role as well.

-Doing so, `ACME Admin` members - and only these ones - are able to create processors and Nested Pipelines within the ACME root pipeline. `ACME Users` members won't be allowed to edit (and potentially mess up with) the ACME root pipeline - but this wouldn't anyhow preventing them from accessing the content of the `team:acme`logs.

 ### Log Indexes

 Create one or multiple [Indexes][61] for `team:acme` Logs.
 Multiple indexes can be valuable if ACME team needs fine-grained budget control (for instance indexes with different retentions, or indexes with different quotas).
+Assign the [Write Exclusion Filters][71] permission to members of `ACME Admin`, but **scope** that permission to these ACME Index(es).

 {{< img src="logs/guide/rbac/indexes.png" alt="ACME Indexes"  style="width:60%;">}}

-Assign the [Write Exclusion Filters][71] permission to members of `ACME Admin`, but **scoped** to that ACME Index(es).
-As a good practice for maximum granularity and easier maintenance, you should **not** grant other Roles the permission to edit the ACME Indexes.
-Instead, consider adding (some) users from those other Roles to the `ACME Admin` Role as well.

-Doing so, `ACME Admin` members - and only these ones - are able to create exclusion filters within the ACME indexes. `ACME Users` members won't be allowed to edit (and potentially mess up with) the ACME indexes - but this wouldn't anyhow preventing them from accessing the content of the `team:acme`logs.

 ### Log Archives

+#### Read Log Archives

 Create one or multiple [Archives][62] for `team:acme` Logs.
+Assign the [Read Archives][72] permission to members of `ACME Admin`, but **scoped** to that ACME Archive(s).

+{{< img src="logs/guide/rbac/archives.png" alt="ACME Archives"  style="width:60%;">}}

 Multiple archives can be useful if you have different lifecycle policies depending on logs (for instance for Prod and Staging Logs).
 Keep in mind that Rehydration is intended to work for only one archive at a time - although you can trigger multiple rehydration on multiple archives at once.

-{{< img src="logs/guide/rbac/archives.png" alt="ACME Archives"  style="width:60%;">}}

-Assign the [Read Archives][72] permission to members of `ACME Admin`, but **scoped** to that ACME Archive(s).
-As a good practice for maximum granularity and easier maintenance, you should **not** grant other Roles the permission to edit the ACME Archives.
-Instead, consider adding (some) users from those other Roles to the `ACME Admin` Role as well.
+#### Write Historical Views

 Besides, assign the [Write Historical View][73] permission to members of `ACME Admin`.
 This permission grants the ability to perform Rehydrations.

-Finally and **optionally**, set up your log Archives so that all logs rehydrated from that archive would eventually have the `team:acme` tag whether they did have it or not in the Archive.
+**Optionally**, set up your log Archives so that all logs rehydrated from that archive would eventually have the `team:acme` tag whether they did have it or not in the Archive.

 {{< img src="logs/guide/rbac/archives.png" alt="ACME Tags at Rehydration"  style="width:60%;">}}

-Doing so, `ACME Admin` members - and only these ones - are able to perform rehydration from the ACME indexes. `ACME Users` members won't be allowed to perform Rehydrations - but this wouldn't anyhow preventing them from accessing the content of the `team:acme` logs.
+Doing so, `ACME Admin` members - and only these ones - are able to perform rehydration from the ACME indexes. `ACME User` members won't be allowed to perform Rehydrations - but this wouldn't anyhow preventing them from accessing the content of the `team:acme` logs.